warning

 Let's find out some of the impressions of the new Queen.

-And what was our evidence?
-The new Queen persuades the King that putting on the Autumn Ball is a positive thing to do.
+And where's our evidence?
+The new Queen persuades the King that putting on the autumn ball is a positive thing to do.

 So there's our evidence for the new Queen being convincing.